breezy-team/breezy/doc/user_manual/normal.rst

 ####################

-When a new upstream version is released then the package needs to be updated to deal use the new code.
+When a new upstream version is released then the package needs to be updated to use the new code.
 To do this, first the new upstream version is imported on top of the last one, as it is a direct descendant of it.
 Then your current packaging changes are merged in to the new version, which may cause conflicts that need to be resolved.